Tox-Archive/Tox-STS/STS.md

 Receiving clients shall display the received text without applying further transformations to received text.
 If Unicode emoji characters are not supported on the receiving side, it's time to invest in a better text rendering system.

 ###Message splitting
-Clients should split messages every ``TOX_MAX_MESSAGE_LENGTH`` (Currently 1368) characters.
-This goes as follows:
+Clients should split messages at the last whitespace character closest to ``TOX_MAX_MESSAGE_LENGTH`` (Currently 1368) characters.
+Whitespace characters are `` ,.``.
+An example of this follows:
 - user enters over ``TOX_MAX_MESSAGE_LENGTH`` characters in a text box.
 - Text box follows with this unless it has some restrictions or breaks the UI scaling.
-- Message is split at every ``TOX_MAX_MESSAGE_LENGTH`` btyes and sent as normal.
+- CLient splits message at ``TOX_MAX_MESSAGE_LENGTH`` and searches backwards for the next whitespace character.
+- The data between the start of the set of bytes and the whitespace character are sent
+- The data after the whitespace character is appended to the rest of the message
+- the client repeats step 3 until the bytes left is under ``TOX_MAX_MESSAGE_LENGTH``
 - The UI on the sender would show a new sent message for each broken section so they are aware.
-- The recieving client gets multiple seperate messages like normal and displays them normally.
+- The recieving client gets multiple seperate messages like normal and display them normally.

 ##User Safety